chsasank/chsasank.github.io/_posts/tech/2021-11-06-google-deepmind-isomorphic-drugs.md

 We need to start at the basics of biochemistry and macromolecules.
 Next, we'll see how a protein's shape allows it to do its functions.
 This will allow us to appreciate the discovery that is AlphaFold.
 Finally, we'll understand how our body is really made up of protein-protein interactions and is kind of a network, not unlike neural networks.
 This should help us understand why Google is getting into drug discovery business.

-## Macromolecules
+## Biomolecules and Macromolecules

 All known living organisms, including ourselves, are built up of and run by molecules containing carbon -- the same carbon present in coal and diamonds.
 These molecules are called 'organic' because they are related to life.
-Think of these organic molecules as nut, bolts, frame and engine of a car that is our body.
-There are many way to classify vast number of molecules present in our body based on their size and building blocks.
+There are multiple ways to classify vast number of molecules present in our body based on their size and building blocks.

-Let's start with relatively simple one: large and small.
+Let's start with size.
 Micro molecules or [monomers](https://en.wikipedia.org/wiki/Monomer) are small size molecules that usually contain less than 100 atoms.
 Examples include glucose (C₆H₁₂O₆), glycine (C₂H₅NO₂) and adenine (C₅H₅N₅).
 [Macromolecules](https://en.wikipedia.org/wiki/Macromolecule) or polymers are formed by repeating or putting together monomers using chemical bonds, usually in a chain.
 For example, cellulose, main structural component of plants (think wood) is nothing but repetition of glucose molecules up to 10,000 times.

 <figure>
 <label for="mn-fig-1" class="margin-toggle">⊕</label><input type="checkbox" id="mn-fig-1" class="margin-toggle">